 - Bedbugs.
 Bedbugs are approximately the size of an apple seed, brown or reddish in color, and will live in the seams of your mattress, between your mattress and the headboard, or inside your closets or dresser drawers.

 - Fleas.
 There are several varieties of fleas.
 However, the ones that will invade your home are very small, black or brown in color, appear flat, and will jump when you find them.
 In addition to checking your pets, check your carpets, upholstered furniture, and beds for fleas.

 Once you’ve identified any pests, contact an exterminator to get rid of these pests.
-In addition to ensuring the next person who lives in your house or apartment doesn’t deal with the infestation, extermination will ensure you don’t bring them to your next home.
+In addition to ensuring the next person who lives in your house or apartment doesn’t deal with the infestation, extermination will ensure your next home remains pest-free.